The uniform general signed rank test and its design sensitivity: Background and notation

-We begin with a review of Rosenbaum's sensitivity analysis model for paired data \citep{rosenbaum_observational_2002}.
-We have $n$ pairs of subjects.
-The subjects in the \ith pair have control potential outcomes $R_{Cij}$, treatment potential outcomes $R_{Tij}$, and treatment indicators $Z_{ij}$ for $j = 1, 2$ and $i \in [n]$.
-Let $\Fcal$ be the $\sigma$-field generated by all the potential outcomes $(R_{Cij}, R_{Tij})_{i \in [n], j \in [2]}$.
+We focus attention on observational studies in which study subjects receiving a treatment condition are paired to similar subjects receiving a control condition for analysis.
+For instance, in the study of fish consumption and mercury concentration in \Cref{sec:data}, respondents in a nutrition survey who consume 15 servings of fish per month are each paired to a respondent who consumes two or fewer servings per month, but has similar demographic attributes and smoking habits.
+We assume $n$ such pairs have been constructed.
+The subjects in the $i$th pair have control potential outcomes $R_{Cij}$, treatment potential outcomes $R_{Tij}$, and treatment indicators $Z_{ij}$ for $j = 1, 2$ and $i \in [n]$ where $[n]$ is the set $\{1, \ldots, n\}$ and where $Z_{i1} + Z_{i2} = 1$ for all pairs $i$ by construction.
+Let $\Fcal$ be the $\sigma$-field generated by all of the potential outcomes $(R_{Cij}, R_{Tij})_{i \in [n], j \in [2]}$.

-A sensitivity analysis allows us to test whether a positive conclusion of our study---that is, a rejection of the null---holds up under the possibility of limited confounding.
-To operationalize this notion, for each $\Gamma \geq 1$ we define the sensitivity analysis null hypothesis $H_0(\Gamma)$, which asserts that \begin{itemize} \item $R_{Ti1} = R_{Ci1}$ and $R_{Ti2} = R_{Ci2}$ for all $i \in [n]$, i.e., Fisher's sharp null, and \item conditional on $\Fcal$, treatment assignments are independent between pairs, and the treatment probabilities within each pair are related by the following odds ratio bounds:
+A sensitivity analysis tests whether a positive conclusion of our study, specifically a rejection of Fisher's sharp null hypothesis of no effect of treatment for any individual, holds up under the possibility of limited confounding \citep{rosenbaum_observational_2002}.
+To operationalize this notion, for each $\Gamma \geq 1$ we define the sensitivity analysis null hypothesis $H_0(\Gamma)$ to assert, firstly, that that $R_{Ti1} = R_{Ci1}$ and $R_{Ti2} = R_{Ci2}$ for all $i \in [n]$, which is Fisher's sharp null, and, secondly, that conditional on $\Fcal$, treatment assignments are independent between pairs, and that treatment probabilities within each pair $i$ are related by the following odds ratio bounds:

-\end{itemize} At $\Gamma = 1$, this specifies that, within each pair, both units have the same (conditional) probability of treatment.
-This is the standard assumption which leads to valid randomization inference in the absence of hidden bias \citep[\S 3.2]{rosenbaum_observational_2002}.